 If you'd like to become a nurse and live in the state of Minnesota, becoming a licensed practical nurse, or LPN, is a convenient first step.
 In the space of just 12 to 18 months or so, you can complete the necessary training, sit for the licensing exam and become a licensed LPN, which means that you can start earning an income in short order.

-With all of this in mind, read on to learn more about LPN programs in MN as well as general information about becoming licensed in this state.
+With all of this in mind, read on to learn more about LPN programs in Minnesota as well as general information about becoming licensed in this state.

-To help get your search started, here are some of the top LPN programs in MN:
+To help get your search started, here are some of the top LPN programs in Minnesota:

 Alexandria Technical & Community College1601 Jefferson St, Alexandria, MN 56308 (888) 234-1222